 Support is available for research and analysis on issues such as the following:

-Grants are awarded on a competitive, peer-reviewed basis and are intended to support six months of field-based research, from June 2016 to December 2016.
+Grants are awarded on a competitive, peer-reviewed basis and are intended to support six months of field-based research, from June 2017 to December 2017.
 Up to fifteen (15) individual grants of a maximum of $15,000 will be awarded.
-Women are strongly encouraged to apply.
+Women are strongly encouraged to apply

 During their grant period, grantees are required to participate in two workshops organized by the APN.
 These workshops will provide opportunities to refine research focus and methodologies, present findings, explore ways to make work accessible through publications and other means to multiple peacebuilding constituencies, and develop constructive working relationships with other grantees, senior academics, and practitioner facilitators.